Mayank0875/DSA-Problem/Testing/Magical Square copy 2/problem.md

 ## Description

-In the ancient city of Lumeria, mirrors are crafted using magical silver.
-A mirror is said to be perfectly balanced only if its surface area forms a perfect square.
+Deep beneath the lunar caves, miners discover moonstones that naturally form in cubic patterns.
+However, the surface area of each moonstone chunk is a perfect square only for special batches.

-Given two numbers L and R, representing the smallest and largest sizes of mirrors that can be made, determine how many mirror sizes correspond to perfectly balanced mirrors (i.e., perfect squares).
+Given two integers L and R, representing the range of moonstone batch IDs, count how many batch IDs form perfect squares.

+Avoid using any square root library functions.

 ## Examples